Rickmwasofficial/Road-signs-classification/README.md

 The data was obtained from [Kaggle](https://www.kaggle.com/datasets/tuanai/traffic-signs-dataset)

 ### Training.
-The first part of training involved using EfficientNetV2B2 as the model's backbone to perform Feature extraction.
-The model achieved a low accuracy of 48% which was lower than the paper.
+The first part of training involved using EfficientNetV2B0 as the model's backbone to perform Feature extraction.

 **The experimental training happened in two steps:**
 1. On the feature extraction model